Scrivito/scrivito_three_column_widget/README.md

-# Scrivito Two Columns
+# Scrivito Three Columns

-This Gem adds a two-column grid widget to your Scrivito app.
-You can fill both columns with other widgets.
+This Gem adds a three-column grid widget to your Scrivito app.
+You can fill the columns with other widgets.

 ## Prerequisites